MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 We need a detailed description of the problem you've encountered so that we can verify that we see the same effect on our machines; its also sometimes useful for us to know what you were trying to accomplish, and what you expected to happen.

-Please provide the **exact error messages** given by the toolset, or the exact runtime behavior you see.
+A good description provides the **exact error messages** given by the toolset, or the exact runtime behavior you see.
 We need this information to verify that we've properly reproduced the issue.
-Please include **all** of the compiler output, not just the last error message.
+Include **all** of the compiler output, not just the last error message.
 We need to see everything that led up to the issue you report.
 If you can duplicate the issue by using the command line compiler, that compiler output is preferred; the IDE and other build systems may filter the error messages you see, or only capture the first line of an error message.

-If the issue is that the compiler accepts invalid code and does not generate a diagnostic, please note this in your report.
+If the issue is that the compiler accepts invalid code and does not generate a diagnostic, note this in your report.

 To report a runtime behavior problem, include an **exact copy** of what the program prints out, and what you expect to see.
 Ideally, this is embedded in the output statement itself, for example, `printf("This should be 5: %d\n", actual_result);`.
 If your program crashes or hangs, mention that as well.